nphumbert/nphumbert.github.io/source/_posts/2017-09-16-how-to-write-robust-component-tests.markdown

 }
 ```

 We notice that the purely technical details like the URL, the JSON response and the HTTP status are now specified in the Java code.
 This allows to make the Gherkin specification more focused on the behaviour, clearer and more concise.
-The maintainability and robustness of this test are hence increased.
+Hence, this test is now more maintainable and robust.

 The initial test is now the following:
 ```gherkin